adityaksflipkart/ZkServiceDiscovery/README.md

 # ZkServiceDiscovery

-Client for Service Disccovery Using ZK , check Samle Application
+Client for Service Disccovery Using ZK , check Sample Application